-Line drawings: All figures (colored or black & white) including line arts and text labelings created with a drawing programme (Adobe Illustrator, Macromedia Freehand, CorelDraw) should be stored in eps-format.
+Line drawings: All figures (colored or black & white) including line arts and text labelings created with a drawing program (Adobe Illustrator, Macromedia Freehand, CorelDraw) should be stored in eps-format.
 Scanned images should be stored as bitmap-file with a resolution not less than 800-1200 dpi.
 The used fonts must be embedded in the file to avoid changes or lost characters.

 The article will be published online after receipt of the corrected proofs.
 This is the official first publication citable with the assigned DOI.
-After the release of printed version, the paper can also be cited by issue and page numbers.
+After the release of the printed version, the paper can also be cited by issue and page numbers.
 The electronic edition of your article is available at www.biomedsurg.com